TRaSH-Guides/Guides/docs/Bazarr/Setup-Guide.md

 1. When searching for subtitles, Bazarr will search less frequently to limit calls to providers.
 1. Search multiple providers at once (don't choose this on low-powered devices).
-1. If you want to use the embedded subtitles in the media files [More Info](https://wiki.bazarr.media/Additional-Configuration/Settings/#use-embedded-subtitles){:target="\_blank" rel="noopener noreferrer"}
+1. If you want to use the embedded subtitles in the media files [More Info](https://wiki.bazarr.media/Additional-Configuration/Settings/#use-embedded-subtitles)

 ### Automatic Subtitles Synchronization